 My teaching and scholarship have intersected in other important and impactful ways.
 While teaching Writing and Rhetoric I, I designed literacy narrative assignments using the Digital Archive of Literacy Narratives (DALN) as a platform for students to analyze and submit print and multimodal literacy narratives to the archive.
 As a result of that work, my assignment sequence is now shared on the DALN Teaching Resources site and several of my student’s multimodal literacy narratives are featured as multilingual student samples (Sky Wang, Viral Patel, Sofia Gomez, Keunho Shin).
 My work with the DALN and my research on my students composing processes deepened my interest in the interconnections between multilingual and multimodal writing and resulted in publication of “Multilingual Literacy Landscapes” co-authored with Alanna Frost and published in Stories that Speak to Us, edited by Scott Lloyd Dewitt, Cindy Selfe, & H. Lewis Ulman.

 My scholarship in all of these areas has evolved over time from conference papers and presentations into published work.
 The most recent significant accomplishments are two co-edited collections about “translingual” literacies.
 Translingual Dispositions: Globalized Approaches to the Teaching of Writing, published by the WAC Clearinghouse/University Press of Colorado in 2020, focuses on international, classroom-based research on translingual writing pedagogies.
-Translingual Pedagogical Perspectives (forthcoming May 2021 University Press of Colorado & Utah State University Press) explores effective pedagogies for multilingual writers in US-based, college writing classrooms.
+Translingual Pedagogical Perspectives: Engaging Domestic and International Students in the Composition Classroom, published by Utah State University Press in 2021, explores effective pedagogies for multilingual writers in US-based, college writing classrooms.
 Both volumes seek to fill a gap in current and evolving conversations in writing studies and applied linguistics around language use as social and situational practice.
 Chapter authors include established voices in the field as well as newer scholars.

 Finally, early in my career and as Director of the English as an Additional Language (EAL) program, I was committed to creating a sequence of writing courses and learning experiences for international students that could effectively bridge typical “ESL” writing instruction outcomes and the very different expectations of the college writing classroom.
 I had success with several assignments using ethnographic research methods and was encouraged by my students’ enhanced understanding of research processes, their engagement with what they were writing, and the quality of their writing.
 I partnered with Ames Hawkins to co-author Engaging Communities: Writing Ethnographic Research, an open-access textbook for college-level writing classrooms.
 To date, the web version of the text has had well over 43,000 unique users in 181 countries.
 In addition, it has been downloaded as an ePub (for free) over 1200 times.
 In addition to classroom use, the text has been cited in five scholarly articles focusing on writing pedagogy.
 Over the years we have received tens of emails from instructors telling us how wonderful and helpful the text is and how grateful they are that we’ve made the text fully accessible to them and their students.